masenmatthews/Angular-JS_TeamWeek_StudyApp/README.md

 ### By Masen Matthews, Nicko Dela Cruz, Chris Swanner, and Joel Adams

+## IMPORTANT: Bugs and Issues

+  I made this application a while ago and there are a few bugs that have come to the surface in the time since I've hosted it.
+Specifically, there are some issues with the chat service and I would also like to make some CSS adjustments.
+This application has a number of outdated NPM dependencies that make pushing an update somewhat difficult.
+I am working on fixing osme of these bugs and will push an update when I can be sure that it won't break the site entirely.

 ## Live Preview

   To view a live preview of this site, point your browser to https://angular-teameek-study-app.firebaseapp.com